ddkhen11/Mesh2SMPL/README.md

 ## Installation

 If it is your first time running Mesh2SMPL, please follow the instructions in [docs/installation.md](docs/installation.md) in order to setup everything necessary to run this program.
+[This video](https://youtu.be/elg-wVWFlO0) also provides an accompanying guide for the installation instructions.

 ## Usage